🔼The name Cainan: Summary

 Alfred Jones (Dictionary of Old Testament Proper Names) maintains that the name Kenan is the same as Cain, and translates both with Possession.
 But the name Kenan is not identical to that of Cain, because it has an extra nun.
 Sometimes a nun is added to a verb to indicate a personification (verb + nun = guy who does the verb) but that personification is usually accomplished by means of the waw-nun combination.

-Alfred Jones, however, looks at the related name Kenite and feels there is a relation with the verb קנן (qinnen), meaning to make a nest.
+Alfred Jones looks at the related name Kenite and feels there is a relation with the verb קנן (qinnen), meaning to make a nest.
 That would give our names the meaning of Nester.
-Perhaps to the Hebrews the crying of the eagle sounded like lamenting, but perhaps the two have nothing to do with each other.

-NOBSE Study Bible Name List reads Fixed for both Cainan and Kenan, perhaps related them to the nest-making verb, or else the acquiring/creating verb.
+NOBSE Study Bible Name List reads Fixed for both Cainan and Kenan, apparently relating them to the acquiring/creating verb.